walasek/node-binary-encoder/README.md

 // socket.on('data', ...); fs.readFilesync(...); or something else here
 const message = MyMessage.decode(buffer);
 // t.deepEqual(message, my_message, 'This would pass');

+// EXPERIMENTAL API
+// The following functions will be removed in the future.
+// Generate a more efficient function to encode/decode. const encoder = bin.compileEncoder(MyMessage);
+const decoder = bin.compileEncoder(MyMessage);

+// This is approximately 100% faster than recursive functions, but experimental at this time.
+// For the maximum speed use a temporary buffer (allocated once) const tmp = Buffer.alloc(1024);
+encoder(my_message, tmp);
+// ...
+message = decoder(tmp);
+message = MyMessage.decode(tmp); // Backwards compatible
 ```

 ## API